A man in a suit is praying.

 At first glance, it might seem that men reap only rewards from religious patriarchal systems.

-A male member of our community recently shared a poignant perspective:
+A male member of my Religious Harm Recovery Group on Facebook recently shared a poignant perspective:

 “Being a church-going man sucked because even though on one hand they tell you you’re a leader, have authority, etc. on the other you’re told that you’re a broken sinner, can’t do anything without God, and that all of your natural desires are a sin.”